Definability of derivations in the reducts of differentially closed fields: Introduction

 where $\td$ stands for the transcendence degree and $\ldim$ stands for the linear dimension (modulo $C$) as a vector space.
 This inequality is now known as the Ax-Schanuel inequality.
-The function $\delta$ here is a \textit{predimension} function in the sense of Hrushovski.
+The function $\delta$ here is a \textit{predimension} function in the sense of Hrushovski (\cite{Hru}).
 Thus the Ax-Schanuel inequality is a \textit{predimension inequality}.
-This property is very important as it gives a good understanding of the exponential differential equation.
+This property gives a good understanding of the exponential differential equation.
 In particular one can consider the corresponding reduct.
-Then the first order theory of the reduct is axiomatised by axioms of algebraically closed fields, functional equation(s), an axiom scheme for the Ax-Schanuel inequality and the strong existential closedness axiom scheme (see \cite{Zilb1, Kirby-thesis}).
-This is exactly the axiomatisation that one obtains after carrying out a Hrushovski construction with the above predimension function (to be more precise, the class of structures that one amalgamates is the class of models of the universal theory of the exponential differential equation of finite transcendence degree, one may also need to consider algebraically closed (in the field-theoretic sense) models for technical reasons).
-Thus, the reduct here is reconstructed by Hrushovski construction.
-B. Zilber calls such predimension inequalities ``adequate''.
+Then the first order theory of the reduct is axiomatised by axioms of algebraically closed fields, functional equation(s), an axiom scheme for the Ax-Schanuel inequality and the strong existential closedness axiom scheme (see \cite{Zilb1, Kirby-semiab}).
+This is exactly the axiomatisation that one obtains after carrying out a Hrushovski construction with the above predimension function.
+Thus, the reduct here is reconstructed by a Hrushovski construction.
+Zilber calls such predimension inequalities \emph{adequate}.

 After realising this one can ask whether it is possible to do something similar for other differential equations.
 One therefore poses a problem whether for a given differential equation there is an ``Ax-Schanuel type'' inequality (or a predimension inequality).
-It is an important general problem to classify differential equations with respect to this property, i.e. whether there is an ``adequate'' predimension inequality or not.
-If there is one, then one will know the complete theory of the equation (the theory will be controlled by the corresponding predimension).
+It is useful to classify differential equations with respect to this property, i.e. whether there is an ``adequate'' predimension inequality or not.
+If there is one, then one will know the complete theory of the equation.
 One of the recent developments in this direction is the establishment of an Ax-Schanuel type inequality for the $j$-function by Jonathan Pila and Jacob Tsimerman (\cite{PilaTsim}).
-For details on the Ax-Schanuel inequality and its generalised versions see \cite{Zilb1,Zilb2,Zilb3,Zilb4,Kirby-thesis,Crampin}.
-For Hrushovski constructions and predimensions we refer the reader to \cite{Hru, Wagner, Kirby-thesis, ZilbExpSum}.
+For details on Schanuel's conjecture and the Ax-Schanuel inequality (and its generalised versions) see \cite{Zilb1,Zilb2,Zilb3,Zilb4,Kirby-semiab}.
+For Hrushovski constructions and predimensions we refer the reader to \cite{Hru,Wagner}.